 - Butter: Enhances the richness of the dish and helps bind the topping.

-- Crackers (e.g., Ritz): Crushed crackers create a buttery, crunchy topping that complements the soft texture of the pineapple.
+- Crackers (e.g., Ritz): Crushed crackers create a buttery, crunchy topping that complements the pineapple’s soft texture.
 For a gluten-free option, substitute with gluten-free crackers or crushed nuts.

 - Sugar: Balances the tanginess of the pineapple and cheese, creating a harmonious blend of flavors.

-- Flour: Thickens the casserole’s base, ensuring a cohesive texture.
+- Flour: Thick the casserole’s base, ensuring a cohesive texture.

 Optional ingredients include: